-host is the IP address or name of the machine where Twitter Connector is installed.
+host is the IP address or name of the machine where Twitter Connector is ins stalled --- --------- parameters are the required and optional parameters for the action.

-port is the Twitter Connector ACI port.
+- port is the Twitter Connector ACI port.
 The ACI port is specified by the Port parameter in the [Server] section of the Twitter Connector configuration file.
-For more information about the Port parameter, see the Twitter Connector Reference.

-action is the name of the action you want to run.
+For more information about the Port parameter, see the Twitter Connector Reference. - action is the name of the action you want to run.